 2. Write down your skills/strengths.
 As well as getting others to identify your strengths, take some time to write a list of what you perceive your strengths to be.
 This can be anything from making a wicked cake to being able to jog for a mile without stopping.

 5. Follow your passion.
-There is something in everybody that makes you come alive, something that inspires you.
+There’s something in everybody that makes you come alive, something that inspires you.
 Dreams will never ever go away so pursue them with passion and purpose.
 Start to encourage yourself to find a way to start moving towards achieving these dreams.
 Live your best life.

 6. Recognise when you make a difference.
-Make a conscious effort to recognise when you have been successful at something.
-Celebrating a success helps to build self-worth and reminds you of what you have achieved, no matter what it is.
+Make a conscious effort to recognise when you’ve been successful at something.
+Celebrating a success helps to build self worth and reminds you of what you’ve achieved, no matter what it is.

-Remember if you think negatively about yourself you will lower your expectations.
-Taking action means that you have made a conscious decision to take responsibility for yourself.
-Life will be far more enjoyable if you are proud of who you are as a person.
+Remember, if you think negatively about yourself, you immediately lower your expectations.
+Taking action means that you’ve made a conscious decision to take responsibility for yourself.
+Life will be far more enjoyable if you’re proud of who you are as a person.